 How To Choose a Backpacking Stove – Summary

-There are many different stoves you can use, and most of them have been created to fill a niche or address a need.
+You can use many different stoves, and most are created to fill a niche or address a need.
 I've tried one in every category, and I'm sure I will continue to experiment.
 I also cold soak when I'm moving fast and don't want to mess with a stove.

 My Backpacking Stove of Choice

-A couple of notes on the stove.
-I don't use a windscreen since I stop and eat before camping when I find a sheltered spot.
-Rocks have served to block wind on occasion, but I'm careful since the can blow at temperatures over 122 degrees.
+I don't use a windscreen since I often stop and eat before camping.
+Cooking early offers flexibility when locating a spot to set up and cook.
+Rocks have served to block wind on occasion, but I'm careful since they can blow at temperatures over 122 degrees.
 You don't want it to get too hot.
 I've never had an issue.

 Other Backpacking Stove Considerations

-When I do winter hike, or hike in very cold temperatures, I have always used a Whisperlite Liquid Fuel Stove.
-Since I don't use them often I've never had a reason to change.
+When I go on winter hikes or hike in freezing temperatures, I have always used a Whisperlite Liquid Fuel Stove.
+Since I don't use them often, I've never had a reason to change.
 This has always been a dependable stove for me.

-My Bushbuddy was the wood stove I was most excited about.
-It's a well made little stove, but about gives me a heart attack if there is any kind of significant breeze.
-I use it more on the east coast than I do out west, and generally when I'm doing shorter hikes where there is more camping involved.
+My Bushbuddy was the wood stove I was most excited to use.
+It's a well made little stove but gives me a heart attack if there is any significant wind.
+I use it more on the east coast than I do out west, and generally, when I'm doing shorter hikes where there is more camping involved.

-I have also used the Solo Stove Lite, and the thing I like the most about this stove is how fast it heats up my water.
-The Solo is larger than my Bushbuddy, but it does not need a separate windscreen and I can add wood.
-These are both advantages for this fun stove – those and a nice camp fire.
+I have also used the Solo Stove Lite, and the thing I like the most about this stove is how fast it heats my water.
+The Solo is more expensive than my Bushbuddy, but it does not need a separate windscreen, and I can add wood.
+These are both advantages of this stove – those and a nice campfire.

-Many long distance backpackers swear by alcohol stoves, mainly due to the weight and ease of finding fuel.
+Many long-distance backpackers swear by alcohol stoves, mainly due to the weight and ease of finding fuel.
 I've never really enjoyed using alcohol stoves.
 I find them messy and have had the fuel leak in my pack.
-The leaking is of course part of my “Linus Factor.”
+The leaking is, of course, part of my “Linus Factor.”
 When I do use alcohol, I use a Brasslite stove.
-The stove is lite (1 oz.), heats up well, and is more stable than some other alcohol stoves I have used.
+The stove is lite (1 oz.), heats up well, and is more stable than other alcohol stoves I have used.

 I mentioned earlier that I have often carried a couple of emergency fuel cubes, but I have also used them as my primary cooking method on occasion.
 If you are going to use them, you will need a stand and a windscreen.

-I have put them between rocks in the past, but I don't dig a hole or use rocks anymore.
-LNT Principles are important to me, and although they leave a small scorch mark I still prefer not to bake chemicals into the ground and leave black rings if I can avoid it.
+I have put the fuel tabs between rocks in the past, but I don't dig a hole or use stones anymore.
+LNT Principles are important to me, and although they leave a small scorch mark, I still prefer not to bake chemicals into the ground and leave black rings if I can avoid it.

 How To Choose a Backpacking Stove – Final Thoughts

 Choosing a backpacking stove can be a little overwhelming, but today's choices are generally all good stoves.
-Also consider whether you want to hike or camp, and enjoy or endure.
-If I'm camping and enjoying then I like wood stoves as long as there are no fire bans.
-I do love my ever dependable Pocket Rocket though.
+Also, consider whether you want to hike or camp, and enjoy or endure.
+If I'm camping and enjoying, I like wood stoves as long as there are no fire bans.